dftd3/simple-dftd3/README.md

 python -m http.server -d _docs
 ```

-And open the shown URL in a browser.
+And open the shown URL in a browser (usually this is https://localhost:8000).
 The documentation is automatically deployed from the main branch and can be viewed on [readthedocs](https://dftd3.readthedocs.io/).